Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Introduction

 \section{Introduction}

-Adaptive clinical trials have gained popularity due to their flexibility compared to traditional trial designs.
-According to the U.S. Food and Drug Administration (FDA), an adaptive design is defined as one that includes pre-planned modifications based on accumulating data without compromising the study's integrity and validity \citep{FDA}.
-Pallmann et al. (\citeyear{pallmann2018adaptive}) highlighted the advantages that adaptive trial designs offer over fixed trial designs, including more efficient use of resources such as time and money, the potential to require fewer participants, and the flexibility across all phases of clinical research, from early-phase dose escalation to confirmatory trials.
-In an FDA report from 2019 \citep{FDA2}, various adaptive clinical trial designs were discussed, including adaptations to sample size, participant population, and treatment arm selection, among others; however, none of these methods addressed changes to the intervention packages.
-This has motivated the development of Learn-As-you-GO (LAGO), an adaptive clinical trial design that allows modifications to multi-component intervention packages over different stages.
+Adaptive clinical trials offer greater flexibility than traditional designs.
+The FDA defines adaptive design as pre-planned modifications based on accumulating data while maintaining study integrity \citep{FDA}. \citet{pallmann2018adaptive} highlight key advantages: more efficient use of resources, fewer required participants, and flexibility across trial stages.
+Though existing adaptive designs address modifications such as sample size re-estimation, participant population, treatment arm selection, and others, none allow changes to the intervention packages.
+This gap motivated the development of Learn-As-you-GO (LAGO), an adaptive trial design that allows modifications to multicomponent intervention packages over different stages.

 LAGO trials have $K > 1$ stages.
 The stage 1 recommended intervention package is determined prior to the trial.
-After stage 1, the data collected so far are used to determine the recommended intervention package for stage 2.
+After stage 1, the data collected so far are used to determine the recommended intervention package for stage~2.
 This process repeats, and the recommended intervention package for the final stage is determined using the data from all previous stages.
 One of the goals of LAGO is to estimate the optimal intervention package, for example, minimizing the cost of the package while attaining a pre-specified mean outcome.
 Another goal of LAGO is to estimate the effect of the final estimated optimal intervention package and its components.